In this chapter:

 - achieving high herd immunity, particularly to prevent measles transmission.

 For the three months ending 31 March 2020, 91 percent of New Zealand children were fully immunised by age 8 months and 92 percent were fully immunised by age 2 years.
-Up-to-date national and DHB immunisation coverage data is available at the Ministry of Health website.
+Up-to-date national and district immunisation coverage data is available at the Ministry of Health website.

 Note: Travel vaccines have been omitted from the above table.